How Important is Eye Contact in Training Your Dog?

 Now, these days eye contact is referred to as engagement.
 However, I’ve broken the concept of engagement up into two: Natural Engagement and Artificial Engagement.
 But what’s the difference?

 I might have made Natural Engagement sound amazing, but there’s definitely an important place for building Artificial Engagement.
 Now this is all about teaching your dog to have eye contact or stare at you!
 This is where you use food and toys and play to teach your dog a behaviour.
 And eye contact is important for that.
+Because you’re going to reward your dog’s eye contact with food or toys.

 OK, so there’s a massive movement in dog training circles saying that play and training builds a relationship.
 And as any good dog trainer does, they test it.
 I tested it on two of my dogs: Kaz my GSD and Delta my Malinois.
 We had 3 training sessions a day that was 75-90% play and the rest training.
 I mean, my dogs looked engaged.
 They LOVED training.
 But, unfortunately, when there was something better going on, they were there with bells on leaving me to… well… you get the picture…